-Complying with DFARS is vital for DoD contractors.
+DFARS compliance is essential for DoD contractors.
 Applying DFARS standards not only protects the company against security breaches but also ensures the integrity of its security measures.
-Conducting regular assessments such as risk assessments, gap analysis, and DFARS self-assessments help in providing data and insights you can use to improve your information systems.
+Conducting regular assessments such as risk assessment, gap analysis, and DFARS compliance self-assessment helps in providing data you can use to improve your information systems.

-iAuditor, the world’s most powerful inspection app, helps you perform these assessments and get you the insights you need to make your information systems more efficient.
+As one of the best compliance software, iAuditor by SafetyCulture can help you perform these assessments and get you the insights you need to make your information systems more efficient, reliable, and secure.
 Use iAuditor to:

 - Perform assessments and inspections anytime, anywhere with any mobile device